JupiterKwan/DailyRewardEnhanced_Fabric/README.md

 ## TODO

+- Still thinking...

+---

+## Update News

+### Version 1.2

 - Support to display multi-language item name.
 - Optimize player's last-login-date to make it remember who has logged in when server shutdown.

----

-## Update News

 ### Version 1.1